jbilander/RA5-512K/README.md

 * To save/reuse components from a battery damaged/corroded A501 pcb with four (256k x 4 bit) dram chips and an OKI M6242B RTC and transplant them into a new pcb.
 That is if the pcb is damaged beyond rescuing, otherwise look <a href="https://github.com/jbilander/HowTos/wiki/How-to-fix-and-use-a-3V-lithium-coin-cell-battery-with-an-old-A501-Amiga-expansion-memory">here</a>
 * Preserving a bit of history.
-* For testing out diptrace.
+* For trying out diptrace.

 Sending off gerbers to the Aisler boardhouse and received back three good looking boards after a week or so.